 According to nutritionist Frances Largeman-Roth, RDN, "It has an earthy, mild flavor and fine texture, which makes it appropriate for cookies and cakes."

 Despite its name, buckwheat doesn't contain wheat or gluten.
 It's actually a fruit seed related to rhubarb and sorrel, according to Zibdeh.
 Buckwheat is considered a complete protein, meaning it contains all essential amino acids.
 It's also high in magnesium and fiber.

 "Buckwheat contains rutin and quercetin, which are antioxidant flavonoids that help regenerate vitamin C," Zibdeh tells mindbodygreen.
-"And some studies have even shown that buckwheat lowers total and bad cholesterol and raises good cholesterol."
+"And some studies have even shown that buckwheat lowers total and bad cholesterol and raises good cholesterol3."

 Largeman-Roth enjoys buckwheat flour for its nutty flavor in dollar-size pancakes (aka blini) or soba noodles.